10 Great Spots for Snorkeling and Scuba Diving in Florida

 There are seven springs that flow into the tannin-dyed Santa Fe River, which is an endless source of fun when lazily floating on tubes above divers exploring the caverns below.

-4. Best Places to Cave Dive: Devil's Den and Blue Grotto
+4. To Cave Dive: Devil's Den and Blue Grotto

 Devil's Den: Near the small town of Williston, this fern-draped sinkhole offers a unique geological setting and was actually once thought by early settlers to be the den of hell, as steam rising from the warm waters in winter does bear resemblance to its name.
 Divers know better, as do snorkelers who enter the open steps from this window above to enjoy the underground basin 60 feet below.
 The water's depths range around 50 feet but the cave systems are closed to divers.